7 Bootstrapping

 pairs(booCoeDf)

-Here we can observe that the coefficients for inflation, unemployment and interest rate are very correlated.
-While government expenditure and exports are almost independent of the other variables.
+The plot reveals that coefficients for inflation, unemployment, and interest rate are strongly correlated, indicating possible multicollinearity among these predictors.
+In contrast, government expenditure and exports appear largely independent of the others.

 # Mean Estimates